XpiritBV/GABC2018_HandsOnLabs/Cosmos/readme.md

 ### Step 1.3.
 Creating an Azure Function to return complaint data

-1. Use the Azure portal to create a Function App on a consumption plan.
+1. Use the Azure portal to create a Function App on a consumption plan in West Europe.
-2. In Visual Studio create an new Azure Function App project with an HttpTrigger to query the complaint data by passing in the offense category code and the date so the function returns records matching the offense code and date.
-Rename `local.settings.json.example` to `local.settings.json` and fill in these Cosmos DB related settings:
+2. Open the `labs/src/GABC.NYCData.Labs.sln` solution and complete the [HttpTrigger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook) function named `GetComplaintsByOffenseId` to query the complaint records matching a given offense code and date.
+3. Rename `local.settings.json.example` to `local.settings.json` and fill in these Cosmos DB related settings which you can find in the CosmosDB account you created in Step 1.1:
     - `CosmosDbApiKey`
     - `CosmosDbUri`
     - `CosmosDbConnection`
-3. Run the function locally to check if the function connects to the Cosmos DB instance and returns the correct data.
+4. Run the function locally to check if the function connects to the Cosmos DB instance and returns data.
     - If you're using VSCode with the REST Client you can use the [`labs/queries/function_calls.http`](labs/queries/function_calls.http) file to call the function.
-4. Publish the function to Azure.
+5. Publish the function to Azure.
     - Click _Yes_ if you get a message about updating the application setting for FUNCTIONS_EXTENSION_VERSION to "beta".
+This is because we're using the v2 preview of Azure Functions.
-5. Add the `CosmosDbApiKey`, `CosmosDbUri` and `CosmosDbConnection` settings to the function Application Settings in the Azure portal.
+6. Add the `CosmosDbApiKey`, `CosmosDbUri` and `CosmosDbConnection` settings to the function Application Settings in the Azure portal.
-6. Run the function hosted in Azure and retrieve the records which correspond to murders committed on the 29th of Jan 2014.
+7. Run the function hosted in Azure and retrieve the records which correspond to murders committed on the 29th of Jan 2014.

 How many murders were committed on 29th Jan 2014?